 What’s interesting, though, is that amid all the HTML5 video momentum in the past few years, the user experience of watching video online hasn’t really changed.
 For the most part, online video still means “a smallish box embedded in a web page.”

-This isn’t to say that that existing HTML5 video players aren’t polished and highly functional.
-Sublime’s HTML5 video player is beautifully designed and has a ton of customization options.
-VideoJS is also slick-looking and is known for its small size and speed.
+This isn’t to say that existing HTML5 video players aren’t polished and highly functional.
+VideoJS is slick-looking and is known for its small size and speed.
 JWPlayer is known for its extensibility via plugins.
 But these video players and the video platforms that use them are all built around the same basic design that powered YouTube in 2005 — a single stream of video set in a web page surrounded by a bunch of other content.

 When YouTube launched in 2005, high-speed internet had just taken the majority market share from dial-up connections in the US, and the median actual download speed of broadband connections in the US was between 1.5 and 2 Mbps.
 In a world of scarce bandwidth, a smallish box on a web page made sense as an efficient way to stream video content.

-Fast forward eight years.
-Median broadband speed in the US is now above 12 Mbps, broadband providers now offer 50, 100, and 150 Mbps connectivity as standard offerings to consumers, and it’s increasingly common to find coffee shops offering free connectivity at speeds of up to 25 Mbps.
+Fast forward fourteen years.
+Median broadband speed in the US is now above 90 Mbps, broadband providers now offer 50, 150, and all the way up to 1000 Mbps connectivity as standard offerings to consumers, and it’s increasingly common to find coffee shops offering free connectivity at speeds of up to 50 Mbps (mainly, Starbucks).
 In a world in which the cost of bandwidth is trending toward zero, it’s possible to rethink the way that online video is watched.

 What would a more immersive, engaging video viewing experience look like?
 For entertainment videos, a “bigger box” with 1080p or higher resolution is a great starting point.
 But for the types of videos used in businesses and universities — instructional recordings, video presentations, training videos, lectures, product demonstrations, and town hall meetings — there are different requirements for an immersive video experience.